pedrosousa/temp-actions/products/rules/src/content/index.md

 # Welcome

-With Rules, you can manage the following types of rules:
+With Rules you can manage the following types of rules:

 * **Page Rules** - Allow you to control which Cloudflare settings trigger on a given URL.
 Learn about Page Rules in the [Support KB](https://support.cloudflare.com/hc/articles/218411427).